loisaleghe/elevatorSimulator/README.txt

   Specifies the directions that can be called from the floor (the UP and DOWN buttons).

 * ElevatorSubsystem
-  Receives data from the scheduler and sends data to the scheduler.
+  Receives data packets from the scheduler and sends floor requests to the scheduler.

 * FloorData
   The class houses the constructor that puts the data from each floor into the desired format.

 * FloorSubsystem
-  Reads the data from the file and sends it to the scheduler.
+  Reads the data from the file and sends it via a DatagramSocket to the scheduler.

 * Scheduler
    Acts as a server.
 It ensures the communication between the clients, which are the Elevator Subsystem and the Floor Subsystem.
+   This is done by sending and receiving DatagramPackets in form of bytes containing the floor data and elevator data.

 * Elevator
    Represents the elevators in the system